 Being overweight or obese (body mass index of 25 or higher)

 High blood pressure (140/90 mmHg or higher in adults)

-American, American Indian, Asian American, or Pacific Islander)
+American, American Indian, Asian American, and Pacific Islander.

 Having polycystic ovarian syndrome (PCOS)

-Having a history of cardiovascular disease
+Having a history of heart disease

 The ADA now recommends the A1C test to help diagnose prediabetes and diabetes.
 The

 A1C gives an average blood glucose level for the previous 3 months.
 An A1C level of